DISPLAY BRANDING & RETARGETING

 RTB – See Real Time Bidding

 Segment Pixel – A pixel that marks a user as belonging to a certain Segment.
-For example, an advertiser might place
+For example, an advertiser might place a segment pixel on the homepage and mark all visitor to the homepage as “homepage visitors.”

 Sell Side Platform (SSP) – A technology platform that provides outsourced media selling services for Sellers.
-It
+It aggregates ad impression inventory purchased through DSPs or Ad Exchanges.

 SSP – See Supply Side Platform.

-Supply Side Platform – Analogous to a Demand Side Platform, an SSP enables publishers to access demand from a
+Supply Side Platform – Analogous to a Demand Side Platform, an SSP enables publishers to access demand from a variety of networks, exchanges, and platforms via one interface.

 Tag Container – Many advertisers and their media buyers use a number of tags for tracking impressions, clicks, conversions, and other data.
 Some use tag containers to manage these disparate pixel tags and make it easier to change them via a single source.
 When a page loads, the tag container code displays the code for all tags stored within the container.
 Google Tag Manager is an example of a tag container.